CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Please follow our instructions for writing a batch job on Puhti as described in [CSC documentation pages](../../computing/running/example-job-scripts-puhti.md).

 Although Nextflow comes with native slurm support, one has to be cautious on launching multiple jobs that do not take longer computing time.
-Instead one can launch the nextflow job as normal batch for the coexecution of all job stasks in the same job allocation.
+Instead one can launch the nextflow job as normal batch for the co-execution of all job tasks in the same job allocation.
 Here is a minimal script to get started with your Nextflow pipeline on Puhti:

 ```
 #!/bin/bash